Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

   Can only be minted by a user when creating a service and burned when the user deletes their service(s) from the system.

-  - *TokenName:* Defined in Service validator while creating a Service with the transaction ID and the output index and prefix for the specific token i.e prefix_100 for the reference NFT and prefix_222 for the user NFT.
+  - *TokenName:* Defined in Service validator while creating a Service with the transaction ID and the output index and prefix for the specific token, i.e. prefix_100 for the reference NFT and prefix_222 for the user NFT.

 + *Account NFT:*

   Can only be minted by a user when creating an account for the subscription system and burned when the user deletes their account from the system.
 A check must be included to verify that there are no payments in the Payment Contract before burning.

-  - *TokenName:* Defined in Account validator while creating an Account with the transaction ID and the output index and prefix for the specific token i.e prefix_100 for the reference NFT and prefix_222 for the user NFT.
+  - *TokenName:* Defined in Account validator while creating an Account with the transaction ID and the output index and prefix for the specific token, i.e. prefix_100 for the reference NFT and prefix_222 for the user NFT.

 + *Payment NFT:*

   Can only be minted when a subscription fee is paid to the Payment Contract and burned when a subscriber exits the system.